Ktiseos-Nyx/Huggingface-Desktop/README.md

 2.  **Open the Configuration Dialog:** Click the "Edit Config (API Token)" button in the application.
 3.  **Enter Your API Token:** Paste your API token into the "Hugging Face API Token" field.
 4.  **Save the Configuration:** Click the "Save" button.

+## Issues

+1. Currently is only allowing for ONE SINGULAR file to upload.
+2. Output isn't showing in the progress thing for uploading - you'll need to check terminal logs.
+3. MIGHT still crash on create repo.
+Likely best to pre-make one, however it works with making a subfolder.
+4. SPACING issues still.
+5. Multiple file not really there
+6. Developing on a mac is hard, shut up.

 ## Usage